graemeboulton/Portfolio/_pages/about.md

 **Will I have any difficulties dropped in seniority?**

 A. Absolutely not - infact it's something I'm actually looking forwrd too!

-My journey with PowerBI actually started in early 2020, during covid, at a time when all staff in the business were on furlogh.